statsig-io/docs/docs/statsig-warehouse-native/metrics/count-distinct.md

 Count distinct metrics calculate the unique values observed in a column of a metric source.
 This is calculated per-unit, so the total is the number of unique unit-value pairs.

-Note: for retention metrics, or other metrics where you want to count distinct occurences of the experiment's unit of assignment (e.g. the user_id in a user_id experiment), you should use unit_count metrics instead.
+Note: for retention metrics, or other metrics where you want to count distinct occurrences of the experiment's unit of assignment (e.g. the user_id in a user_id experiment), you should use unit_count metrics instead.
 These achieve the same result, but more efficiently calculate and store the metric data.

 ### Use Cases